NYPD is sued for using sound cannons at Eric Garner protest

 According to the complaint, the NYPD began employing LRADs during the 2004 Republican National Convention, but only last year began using them regularly at protests.

-LRADs are made by LRAD Corp (LRAD.O), which said the 100X can “easily overcome engines, sirens and noisy crowds to ensure every message is heard and understood.”
+LRADs are made by LRAD Corp, which said the 100X can “easily overcome engines, sirens and noisy crowds to ensure every message is heard and understood.”
 The San Diego-based company is not a defendant in the lawsuit.